 You can also use treated lumber, cedar, or redwood if you want more of a traditional easel.

-You don’t have to cut down a forest of bamboo to make a garden easel like I did.
+You don’t have to cut down a bamboo forest to make a garden easel, as I did.

 Choose Your Materials

-When I decided to make a garden easel for my garden, I considered the options for materials.
+When I decided to make a garden easel, I considered the materials options.

 It’s important to choose the right materials for your garden project.
 The materials you select will ultimately impact the look and durability of the finished product.
 Here are some things to consider when choosing your materials:

 First, decide on the type of wood you want to use.
 Cedar and redwood are popular choices for outdoor projects because they are naturally resistant to decay and insects.
 However, they can be expensive.
 Pine is a more affordable option, but it may require a protective finish to prevent weather damage.
-You can also use treated lumber, but it has a tendency to warp over time.
+You can also use treated lumber, but it tends to warp over time.

 Heck, use some old branches from a tree.
 Those are FREE!